Gardener Charlton — Recycling and Sustainability

 Meeting and exceeding borough recycling expectations is a measurable goal: our operational target aligns with municipal ambitions while pushing further through innovation and community collaboration.
 We track tonnage diverted, percentage of materials reused on-site and reductions in vehicle emissions as part of quarterly reporting.

-Finished compost ready to return to gardens In summary, Gardener Charlton’s recycling and sustainability programme combines practical site design, strong partnerships and a low-carbon fleet to deliver a robust model for sustainable gardening waste management.
+A young woman with dark hair, smiling as she waters colorful flowering plants in a garden during daytime.
+The garden features a variety of vibrant pink and purple blooms in the foreground, with a green greenhouse and trees visible in the background.
+She is wearing a light-colored shirt and a green apron, holding a green watering can, and standing amidst well-maintained flower beds, which are bordered by neatly arranged soil and paving stones.
+The scene is set outdoors in a lush, green environment that suggests careful garden maintenance and outdoor landscaping, aligning with gardening services provided by Gardener Charlton in Charlton and nearby areas.
+The natural light enhances the vivid colours of the flowers and the greenery, indicating a bright, possibly sunny day, ideal for garden care and sustainable outdoor practices.
+In summary, Gardener Charlton’s recycling and sustainability programme combines practical site design, strong partnerships and a low-carbon fleet to deliver a robust model for sustainable gardening waste management.
 We prioritise material reuse, responsible sorting in line with borough separation schemes and effective collaboration with local transfer stations and charities.
 Our pledge to reach and surpass a 70% recycling target by 2028 is backed by investments in electric vehicles, route optimisation, staff training and a commitment to close the loop on garden rubbish — turning what was once waste into resources for thriving green spaces.

 Gardener Charlton